matefarsang/OpenWeather-app/README.md

 Go to the project directory
 as root, use the nvm use command for the corresponding node version

-# Installation & Start of the application
-Go to the project directory as root, use the nvm use command for the corresponding node version

 then

 docker-compose up command